vanhoefm/fragattacks/README.md

 **Version 1.3.4 (under progress):**:

+- Always encrypt EAPOL (Rekey) Request frames, even when --rekey-plaintext is used.

+- The client now accepts replayed EAPOL frames.
+This assures that rekeys work even when the AP being tested implements rekeys incorrectly.

 - Updated wpa_supplicant to re-enable connecting to Enterprise networks that use MS-CHAPv2.
 Previously, when the OS uses OpenSSL 3.0 or higher, MD4 was disabled by default, meaning MS-CHAPv2 could not be used.